ANDERSON® (b. Shane Anderson; Kansas City, MO) is a photographer and director shaping the visual language of contemporary beauty and fashion.

-ANDERSON® (b.
-Shane Anderson; Kansas City, MO) is a photographer and director shaping the visual language of contemporary beauty and fashion.
-His career began early: at seventeen, he left home and found himself in East London’s underground art scene training with two Italian photographers whose operatic worldview still serves as subtle architecture within his imagery.
+His career began early: at seventeen, he left home and found himself in East London’s underground art scene training with two Italian photographers whose operatic worldview still functions as quiet architecture within his imagery.

 Clients include: Alex Mill ⋆ bareMinerals ⋆ Fendi ⋆ Innisfree ⋆ Pinterest ⋆ and more.